 Razielle Aigen is a Montreal-born writer and visual artist.
 She holds a B.A. in History and Contemporary Studies from Dalhousie/King’s University in Halifax, Nova Scotia, and is an alumna of The Writer’s Studio at Simon Fraser University.

 Her chapbook, “Light Waves The Leaves” is forthcoming from above/ground press.
 She has published poems and essays in both print and online publications, and continues to show her text-base installations and visual art on an ongoing basis.

 Her poems appear or are forthcoming in Entropy, Deluge, Contemporary Verse 2, Train: a poetry journal, The Anti-Languorous Project, Bad Dog Review, Half a Grapefruit, Dovecote Magazine, Sewer Lid, my (small press) writing day, Fresh Voices, Five:2:One, Synapse, California Quarterly, and elsewhere.
 Her poem “Dwelling Pattern” received the People’s Choice award for Contemporary Verse 2’s 2019 2-Day Poem Contest.

 Razielle has been in writing residencies at several international art centres, including the Banff Centre for the Arts and Creativity; and gratefully acknowledges the support of the Canada Council for the Arts for a grant to conduct creative research on the topics of the epic poem, identity politics, and eco-poetics.

-Her aesthetic draws on the beauty of natural organisms, through which she explores themes of structure and formlessness, alongside the complexity of personal vs. interpersonal identity formation in the advent of infinite access to unlimited information.
+Her aesthetic, inspired by the beauty of natural organisms, is an eco-poetics through which she explores themes of structure and formlessness, alongside the complexity of personal vs. interpersonal identity formation in the advent of infinite access to unlimited information.

 In a convergence of multiple mediums, she seeks to create with an all-inclusive, expansive poetics in mind.